yaleqc/qtcodes/README.md

 # Qiskit Surface Code Encoder/Decoder
 ## IBM Qiskit - Summer Jam Hackathon 2020

 Quantum computation is an inherently noisy process.
-In order to build scalable quantum computers, fault-tolerance will be necessary to implement useful computation.
-There are many proposed approaches to this, but one promising candidate is the family of topological quantum error correcting codes.
+Scalable quantum computers will require fault-tolerance to implement useful computation.
+There are many proposed approaches to this, but one promising candidate is the family of *topological quantum error correcting codes*.

-Currently, the [`qiskit.ignis.verification.topological_codes`](https://qiskit.org/documentation/apidoc/verification.html#topological-codes) module provides a general framework for QEC and implements one specific example, a *repetition code*.
+Currently, the [`qiskit.ignis.verification.topological_codes`](https://qiskit.org/documentation/apidoc/verification.html#topological-codes) module provides a general framework for QEC and implements one specific example, the *repetition code*.

-For this hackathon, our team [Erwin's Tigers](#team) added a full **surface code encoder and decoder** to Qiskit Ignis.
-We hope that this implementation will be useful to other Qiskitters, and will also inspire others to continue building out the `topological_codes` module into a diverse family.
+For the hackathon, our team, [Erwin's Tigers](#team), implemented a full **surface code encoder and decoder** for Qiskit Ignis.
+We hope that this implementation will be useful to other Qiskitters and will inspire others to continue building out the `topological_codes` module into a diverse family.

 ## Background